Structuralism (psychology): Alternatives

 One alternative theory to structuralism, to which Titchener took offense, was functionalism (functional psychology).
 Functionalism was developed by William James in contrast to structuralism.
 It stressed the importance of empirical, rational thought over an experimental, trial-and-error philosophy.
 James in his theory included introspection (i.e., the psychologist's study of his own states of mind), but also included things like analysis (i.e., the logical criticism of precursor and contemporary views of the mind), experiment (e.g., in hypnosis or neurology), and comparison (i.e., the use of statistical means to distinguish norms from anomalies) which gave it somewhat of an edge.
 Functionalism also differed in that it focused on the how useful certain processes were in the brain to the environment you were in and not the processes and other detail like in structuralism.

 Contemporary structuralism

-Researchers are still working to offer objective experimental approaches to measuring conscious experience, in particular within the field of cognitive psychology and is in some ways carrying on the torch of Titchener's ideas.
+Researchers are still working to offer objective experimental approaches to measuring conscious experience, in particular within the field of cognitive psychology, which is in some ways carrying on the torch of Titchener's ideas.
 It is working on the same type of issues such as sensations and perceptions.
 Today, any introspective methodologies are done under highly controlled situations and are understood to be subjective and retrospective.
 Proponents argue that psychology can still gain useful information from using introspection in this case.